Article

 1. N2-A Neighborhood 2 Zoning District

-The N2-A Zoning District is intended for the development of multi-family attached dwellings.
-Lower-intensity residential dwellings, including single-family, duplex, triplex, and quadraplex dwellings are also allowed in the zoning district, subject to the standards of the N1-E Zoning District, or as components of a multi-dwelling development.
+The N2-A Zoning District is intended for the development of multi-family attached dwellings, either as standalone buildings or as components of multi-dwelling developments.
+Lower-intensity residential dwellings, including single-family, duplex, triplex, and quadraplex dwellings are also allowed in the zoning district, subject to the standards of the N1-E Zoning District (Section 4.3, except maximum residential building height), or as components of a multi-dwelling development.

 2. N2-B Neighborhood 2 Zoning District

-The N2-B Zoning District is intended for the development of multi-family dwellings, including multi-family attached and multi-family stacked units.
-Lower-intensity residential dwellings, including single-family, duplex, triplex, and quadraplex dwellings are permitted within the zoning district, subject to the standards of the N1-E Zoning District, or as components of a multi-dwelling development.
+The N2-B Zoning District is intended for the development of multi-family dwellings, including multi-family attached and multi-family stacked units, either as standalone buildings or as components of multi-dwelling developments.
+Lower-intensity residential dwellings, including single-family, duplex, triplex, and quadraplex dwellings are permitted within the zoning district, subject to the standards of the N1-E Zoning District (Section 4.3, except maximum residential building height), or as components of a multi-dwelling development.

 3. N2-C Neighborhood 2 Zoning District

-The N2-C Zoning District is intended for the development of multi-family dwellings in an urban environment with smaller setbacks and incorporation of build-to zones.
+The N2-C Zoning District is intended for the development of multi-family dwellings, either as standalone buildings or as components of multi-dwelling developments, in an urban environment with smaller setbacks and incorporation of build-to zones.

 5.2 USES